Musk Mallow (Malva moschata)

 Malva moschata is widely grown as an ornamental plant for its attractive scented flowers, produced for a long period through the summer.
 Several cultivars have been selected for variation in flower colour, including 'Rosea' with dark pink flowers.[6][7]

-Leaves and flowers of muskmallow are common additions to "wild" salads.
-The seeds are also edible.
+The leaves and flowers can be added to salads.
+The seeds are also edible.[citation needed]

 References